 A list of URLs starting with a referring site, your activity on our Site, and the site you exit to.

-6. How Do We Use Your Personal Data?
+6. How Do We Receive and Use Your Personal Data?

 Providing and managing your access to our Site;